-In relation to a purchase, we will guide you through the following stages:
+In relation to a purchase, depending on the type of transaction, we will guide you through the following stages:

 - Taking your instructions at a face to face meeting to thoroughly understand what you wish to achieve from the purchase both in the short term and in the longer term for you and your family.

-- Attending site visits and accompanying you on property viewings if required.
+- For more complex builds, attending site visits and accompanying you on the property viewing if required.

 - Carrying out thorough due diligence to make sure our fact finding exercise provides all relevant information you need, to help you to decide whether to go ahead or not.
 If the seller’s advisers provide clear and helpful information in a timely manner this helps avoid unnecessary delays and minimizes the risk of us having to request further additional information.
 Usually this stage can take anywhere from 2 to 3 weeks to 3 to 6 months depending on the type of property and the quality of the information supplied.
 The sort of factors that can cause delays are:

 - problems with the title deeds

 - services not connecting to the mains system for example water bore holes and septic tanks

 - having to raise finance rather than purchasing with your own cash

 - Approving the draft contract, exchanging contracts, preparing the purchase transfer document and dealing with legal completion.
 Exchange of contracts is when you are committed to proceed with the purchase and may be required to pay a deposit.
 Legal completion is when the keys are handed over and the residential property is yours.